ItThinkIoT/frontend-lib-atoms/README.md

 - `scripts` directory contain helpers scripts to build and serve http web server

-- `public` directory contain all library bundled (without AtomicReact Core)
+- `public` directory contain all library bundled

 See `tsconfig.json` to known how enable importing CSS files with visual studio